ClayDunford/startup/notes.md

 ## HTML
 It seems like for deploying the code, I use the deploy feature and it basically uploads the file to the server, to update it.

+Building sites in HTML is fairly simple, especially without CSS.
+It feels like it mainly about just throwing stuff on there, almost like a rough draft, and filling in that skeleton using css and later React.

 ## CSS

 ## React Part 1: Routing